 There is no single test that proves a person has Alzheimer's.
-A diagnosis is made through a complete assessment that considers all possible causes.
+A diagnosis is made through a complete assessment consisting of six general parts that considers all possible causes.

 - Medical History